ahundt/deep-learning-jhu-cs-482-682/README.md

     - Update the `Net` class to utilize each of the classes and functions you implemented.
     - Demonstrate that you are able to train the new Net to get 80% accuracy on Fashion-MNIST.
     - You must include the chart and a description in `p03_layers_answers.md` as you did in p02.
+    - Run once with a 10 class Fashion-MNIST loss, and once classifying `handbag` vs `not handbag` to demonstrate `P3BCELoss`.

 6 points of each question will be devoted to the correctness of your answer and 4 points will be devoted to the quality with which your unit tests validate the correctness of your implementation.
 The remaining 10 points on item 10 will be based on your results in `p03_layers_answers.md`.